 Reading Time: 8 mins

-How work from home is changing the way we think, act, and socialize.
+How technology is changing the way we think, act, connect, and question.

 Have you ever read those articles about looking and sounding your best in a virtual meeting?
 You know the ones…